 If you don't know the answers, start with some research.
 I recommend you to start here:

 - Academic literature is not always the easiest way to get started.
 It is always good to see some examples of others.
 I can recommend you to read some thesis projects of my students and speak with them.
 This one is about the self-reliance of an indigenous community in Mailaysia.
-This one is a bachelor thesis about a imaginary refugee city in the Mediterranean sea.
-This one is about social networks in the reconstruction in Nepal.
-This one is about the optimization of and emergency water tower.
+Most of the projects have been confidential, such as an imaginary refugee city in the Mediterranean sea, social networks in the reconstruction in Nepal, the optimization of and emergency water tower.
+But in most student library's you can find good examples.
 You can see that the scope of projects is very broad.
 If you find any thesis that you like, contact these students for a coffee to find out more.

 - The Humanitarian library is a large database with important documents related to shelter managed by the Shelter Centre.
 You can narrow down you search by selecting types of disasters, country, type of document, organization and language.
 Save those documents that have your interest and try to define what they have in common.